xrdocs/design/_blogs/2023-11-15-routed-access-for-rural-broadband.md

 ### Hardware Components

 #### NCS 540 Series
 The [NCS 540 family](https://www.cisco.com/c/en/us/products/routers/network-convergence-system-540-series-routers/index.html) of routers are powerful and versatile access routers capable of aggregating uplinks from XGS-PON devices.
-With a wide range of speeds (10G/25G/40G/100G) and port densities, the NCS 540 series can support many variations of access rings.
+With a wide range of speeds (10G/25G/40G/100G) and port densities, the NCS 540 series can support many variations of access topologies.

 #### NCS 5500 / 5700 Fixed Chassis
-The [NCS 5500 / 5700 fixed series](https://www.cisco.com/c/en/us/products/collateral/routers/network-convergence-system-5500-series/ncs-5500-5700-platform-ar-wp.html) devices are scalable, low-power consumption, and cost-optimized 100G routing platforms for aggregation and high-scale access roles in the Routed Access for Rural Broadband design.
+The [NCS 5500 / 5700 fixed series](https://www.cisco.com/c/en/us/products/collateral/routers/network-convergence-system-5500-series/ncs-5500-5700-platform-ar-wp.html) devices are scalable, low-power, and cost-optimized 100G routing platforms for aggregation and high-scale access roles in the Routed Access for Rural Broadband design.
 The platform family offers industry-leading density of 1/10/25/40/50/100/400G ports with efficient forwarding performance, low jitter, and the lowest power consumption per gigabits/sec at a very cost-effective price point.

-#### ASR 9000
+#### ASR 9900
-The ASR 9000 is the router family of choice for edge services.
+The [ASR 9900](https://www.cisco.com/c/en/us/products/routers/asr-9000-series-aggregation-services-routers/index.html#~models) is the router family of choice for edge services.
 The Routed Access for Rural Broadband utilizes the ASR 9000 in a PE function role, performing Pseudowire headend termination for per-subscriber policy with BNG.

 ### Design Components